2023-24 Weekly Syllabus

 - James Joyce, “Eveline” (handout).

-Week 3: Hysteria and Seduction (1)
+Week 3: Childhood and Sexuality

 - Freud, Three Essays on the Theory of Sexuality, SE 7.